Advivo Business Advisors and Accountants outline what to keep in mind when deciding whether to review your current structure.

 Debt covenants are restrictions that lenders build into loan agreements to limit the actions of the borrower and protect their advances.
 These protect the lender by restricting certain actions by the borrower and are often overlooked at the time in the desire to secure the funding without appropriate analysis of the future consequences.
 Periodically reviewing your capital structure will ensure that you have the ability to stay within these covenants and avoid default initiating a renegotiation, or refinancing before it becomes a critical problem.

-As no two businesses are the same, so too there is no one-size-fits-all when it comes to capital structuring – your chosen structure must suit both your business, your shareholders, and your industry.
-If you’re unsure about whether your current structuring is the most cost-effective for your business, contact Advivo to discuss how we can take your business to the next level with Debt and Capital Structuring.
+As no two businesses are the same, so too there is no one-size-fits-all when it comes to capital structuring – your chosen structure must suit your business, your shareholders, financiers and your industry.
+If you’re unsure about whether your current structuring is the most appropriate and effective for your business, contact Advivo to discuss how we can take your business to the next level with Debt and Capital Structuring.